2KAbhishek/Mindtree-POL/Practice-Problems/set2/README.md

 b) Identify the relationships between each classes
 c) Identify the attributes and methods

-Exercise 33: Design and implement applications using basic OOP paradigms.
+33. Design and implement applications using basic OOP paradigms.

 Objective: